If you want to take your music to a whole new level, it’s time to add a DJ mixer to your setup.

 All DJ mixers share some essential features with variable quality between brands and individual preferences.

-Mixers come in either a two-channel or a four-channel with the occasional two plus two mixers.
-The more affordable beginner DJ mixers will have two channels, and the high-end premium mixers may have four.
+They come in either a 2 channel or a 4 channel with the occasional 2 plus 2 mixers.
+The more affordable beginner DJ mixers will have 2 channels, and the high-end premium mixers may have four.

-In simple terms, a channel is a signal path into the mixer – put simply two channels let you hook up two devices or two turntables.
+In simple terms, a channel is a signal path into the mixer – put simply 2 channels let you hook up two devices or two turntables.
 The type of devices you connect depends on the inputs available – phono or lines.
 If you are a fan of vinyl, you need phono input.
-Some mixers let you have two inputs into each channel, but with a two-channel DJ mixer, you can only mix two inputs at a time, not four.
+Some let you have two inputs into each channel, but with a 2 channel DJ mixer, you can only mix two inputs at a time, not four.
 You have two inputs hooked up, but you switch between them.

-A beginner DJ will meet all their needs with a two-channel mixer, but as you progress, you may want to add in effects and need the extra channels.
+A 2 channel unit will meet the demands of most DJs, but as you progress, you may feel you need the extra channels.
 Part of your buying decision is deciding if you get what you need now and upgrade later.
-Or, invest in a mixer with some space to grow into with added effects.
+Or, invest in a DJ mixer with some space to grow into with added effects.

 Each channel will have faders (volume control), EQ, gain, and routing options.

 Three-band EQ (low, mid, high) gives you the most control.
-A very basic beginner mixer may only have two bands – treble and bass.
+A very basic entry-level DJ mixer may only have two bands – treble and bass.
 I find an EQ kill switch essential for precise control.

-The cross fader lets you transition from one channel to the other.
+This lets you transition from one channel to the other.
 It controls all the audio output and involves sliding the controls up and down or side to side.
-Descriptions of cross fader action include reverse and adjust the slope.
-Reversing how the cross fader works from left to right or right to left, is helpful in scratch DJing.
+Descriptions of crossfader action include reverse and adjust the slope.
+Reversing how the crossfader works from left to right or right to left, is helpful in scratch DJing.

-The feel of the knobs and the slide will impact on your experience of using the cross fader.
+The feel of the knobs and the slide will impact on your experience of using the crossfader.
 Some DJs prefer a light touch, and others prefer a more decisive action.
-If possible, try out some different brands of DJ mixer to establish your preferred working style.
+If possible, try out some different brands of DJ mixers to establish your preferred working style.

-The cross fader gets a lot of use, so it’s handy if you can replace the cross fader yourself when it gets worn.
-When you get your DJ mixer, it pays to clean and lubricate the cross fader regularly, to keep it in optimum working condition.
+The crossfader gets a lot of use, so it’s handy if you can replace it yourself when it gets worn.
+When you get your DJ mixer, it pays to clean and lubricate the slide regularly, to keep it in optimum working condition.